We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 If you already have good credit then an unsecured credit card will likely be the better choice in helping you build credit.
 With lower interest rates and fewer fees, this type of card will help you keep your revolving debt in check.

 Just make sure you qualify for the card before you apply because a credit pull with a rejection will only hurt your credit score.
+Also look at our Secured vs. Unsecured Credit Cards to compare the two more in depth.

 Should Your First Credit Card Be Secured or Unsecured?